KodeByWrath/NoMoreEdge/README.md

 * DuckDuckGo bangs in windows search (with search engine selected).

 * Works with any browser.
-Even Edge (Stable/Beta or Dev) browser.Only search Engine will be changed in case edge is default.
+Even Edge (If it is set as default and Keep Edge is checked) browser.
+Only search Engine will be changed in case edge is default.

 * url searching support in windows search (searching "reddit.com" will open Reddit website instead of https://www.google.com/search?q=reddit.com)